ashmckenzie/melb-devops-march-2012/slides/all.md

 !SLIDE bullets

-.notes CentOS AMI's had to be built by hand,
-Upstart is great, starts a service and will keep an eye on it, We find more up-to-date packages in Ubuntu,
-Putting OS holy wars aside, maintaining consistency in your environments is important

 # Switching to Ubuntu 10.04 #

-* Canonical provided community Ubuntu AMIs<br/>(we where using home grown CentOS AMIs)
+* Canonical provided community Ubuntu AMIs<br/>(we were using home grown CentOS AMIs)
 * Upstart out-of-the-box
 * Suits our software requirements more accurately
 * Remain consistent going forward